akurkar07/Neural-Network/README.md

 # Neural Network from Scratch

 This project implements a fully-connected feedforward neural network from first principles in Python, without using machine learning frameworks.
-It was trained on the :contentReference[oaicite:3]{index=3} dataset to recognise handwritten digits.
+It was trained on the MNIST dataset to recognise handwritten digits.

 ---